MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/console-overview.md

 ## Instances

 When you select an Instance (using the (i) button), the app navigates to this screen.
-The top panel shows the Instance’s metadata (Job ID, timestamps, parameters, server which executes this instance).
+The top panel shows the Instance’s metadata (Job ID, timestamps, parameters, server that executes this instance).

 [ ![Screenshot showing instance.](./media/console-overview-2022/instance-inline.png) ](./media/console-overview-2022/instance-expanded.png#lightbox)